 Telephone Contact at Work:You may have consented to us contacting you at your workplace, where it is not your residence.

 At any time you can withdraw your consent through the contact channels referenced in Section 12.

 2.5 Where you have provided us with information about another personWhere you provide us with personal information relating to another person (e.g. a partner, spouse or guarantor) we rely on you to ensure that you have their consent to providing us with their information for use in accordance with this Data Privacy Notice.

 3. Types of personal information we collect and how it is usedWe collect and process various categories of personal information at the start of and for the duration of your relationship with us.
 We limit the collection and processing of personal information to such information as is necessary for the purposes set out in Section 2 above.
-Personal information requested over the course of your relationship with us may include, but is not limited to, the following:

 Identity information:Name, date of birth, proof of identification (such as driving licence or passport).
 Examples of how we use this information include: to identify you and to comply with our legal and regulatory obligations.

 Contact information:Address, telephone number, email address.
 Examples of how we use this information include: to manage and administer your loan(s) with us, to send you information which you request and to respond to your queries and complaints.

 Personal circumstances:Employment status and details, financial circumstances including income and expenditure, assets, borrowings, savings, lifestyle needs.
 Examples of how we use this information include providing you with products such as a new loan or restructuring or rescheduling of a loan.